castorini/pyserini/docs/conceptual-framework2.md

 > Given an information need expressed as a query _q_, the text retrieval task is to return a ranked list of _k_ texts {_d<sub>1</sub>_, _d<sub>2</sub>_ ... _d<sub>k</sub>_} from an arbitrarily large but finite collection of texts _C_ = {_d<sub>i</sub>_} that maximizes a metric of interest, for example, nDCG, AP, etc.

-And this is the bi-encoder architecture for tackling the above challenge.
+And this is the bi-encoder architecture for tackling the above challenge:

 <img src="images/architecture-biencoder.png" width="400" />